 You can only kill or take these birds for the purpose of preserving air safety.

 Register to use this licence

 This is a class licence.
-To use it after 31 March 2015, you need to register with Natural England by email: email@example.com and provide your:
+You need to register with Natural England by email: firstname.lastname@example.org and provide your:

 - full name

 - business name

 You don’t need to apply for a new licence each year as long as you complete an annual report.
 You should check newly-issued licences to see if any terms or conditions have changed.